The Top 5 Things to Do in Strasbourg

 3) Stroll Through Storybook La Petite France

 La Petite France is a lovely pedestrian area of Strasbourg that features boutique shops, cafes and quaint half-timbered houses.
-You’ll be hard pressed to find a better spot in the city to wander through and explore.
+You’ll be hard pressed to find a better spot in the city to wander through and explore – one of the best things to do in Strasbourg.

 4) Explore the Grande Ile